 Associated virtue: Charity

-Yellow drafters: Yellows tend to be clear thinkers, with intellect and emotion in perfect balance.
+Yellow: Yellows tend to be clear thinkers, with intellect and emotion in perfect balance.
 Cheerful, wise, bright, balanced, watchful, impassive, observant, brutally honest at times, excellent liars.
 Thinkers, not doers.

 Associated vice: Sloth